alper/alpernl/content/posts/mobile-widget-camp/index.md

 ---
 In spite of the nice weather, I spent today at [Mobile Widget Devcamp](http://www.mobilewidgetcamp.nl/) in Pakhuis de Zwijger.
 Having done some projects on widgets recently, I was curious to see what the state of mobile widgets was.

 [Vodafone](http://www.vodafone.com/) presented their app manager which will be rolled out to Vodafone mobile users.
 The app manager makes it easier to find and install widgets/apps to the mobile phone.
-Widgets can be submitted to the app manager in an App Store like proces and in due time —I think the word was come September ((Though it will be interesting to see how far Apple will have advanced the signposts by then.))— you can even charge money for your widget in a 70/30 split.
+Widgets can be submitted to the app manager in an App Store like proces and in due time —I think the word was come September [^1]— you can even charge money for your widget in a 70/30 split.

 [![](http://farm4.static.flickr.com/3398/3496036077_83a186081b.jpg)](http://www.flickr.com/photos/silvertje/3496036077/)